ajxa/RStudio/README.md

-# RStudio
+# RStudio Configuration and settings

-RStudio related files/documentation
+This repository contains my personal RStudio settings and prefernce files.